 Inside Urban Airship Engineering: Achieving Massive Scale and Value

-This is the first in a series of posts that explores some of the things we’re doing behind the scenes in Urban Airship Engineering.
-Over the next few months, members of the engineering team will offer insight into how we operate, lessons we’ve learned, open source projects we have created and some of the challenges we face serving hundreds of millions of instances of apps connecting to our services every day.
+This post explores some of the things we’re doing behind the scenes in Urban Airship Engineering.
+Over the next few months, members of the engineering team will offer insight into how we operate, lessons we’ve learned, open source projects we've created and some of the challenges we face serving hundreds of millions of instances of apps connecting to our services every day.

 Culturally and from a process standpoint, Urban Airship Engineering is focused on learning and adapting through continuous improvement.
 We wish we were smart enough to have invented these techniques, but luckily we didn’t have to.
 The way we conduct product development day to day is an adaptation of ideas in various books including the Poppendieck’s books on Lean Software and David Anderson’s Kanban.